 The lasting battery life and the unique Video Tagging Feature are what won me over.
 What I yearn to capture with an action camera are the out-of-mundane moments during my rides.
 I cannot really plan my shots or easily access to power point for recharge.
-If my battery cannot last and if I have to capture these moments at the expense of memory space, I will miss out capturing interesting footage, then what is the point of having Professional 4K Cinema Quality videos?
+If my battery cannot last and if I have to capture these moments at the expense of memory space, I will miss out capturing interesting footage, then what is the point of having high resolution videos if you fail to capture them?
 If quality of videos or compactness of camera is of utmost priority, go for the GoPro Hero 3.
-If you choose to go for functionality, versatility and long battery life, I feel that Drift HD Ghost fares better
+If you choose to go for functionality, versatility and long battery life, I feel that Drift HD Ghost fares way better.

 The camera is available at MotoWorld Kaki Bukit.
 The retail price is S$549 (inclusive of GST) but I got the last piece at promotional price during the Great Singapore Sale.
 The next batch of cameras should be arriving in a few weeks time.
 (Update on 6 July 2013: the new batch of goods has already arrived) The GoPro Hero 3 Black Edition retails at S$599, the LCD add-on costs another S$134.
 Considering all the things that comes in as standards (remote, LCD screen), the Drift HD Ghost is a very good buy.

 30 minutes video review on Drift HD Ghost

 MotoWorld Head Office & Showroom